-Emission and carbon tax regulations in Canada federally and regionally are evolving and as these regulations are established or amended, they may have an impact on organizations involved in heavy oil production.
-Canada has taken steps to address climate change by establishing the Canadian Net-Zero Emissions Accountability Act that brings into law the Government of Canada's commitment to achieve net-zero GHG emissions by 2050 and issuing the 2030 Emissions Reduction Plan that describes the measures Canada is undertaking to reduce emissions to 40 to 45 percent below 2005 levels by 2030 and achieve net-zero emissions by 2050.
-It is difficult to assess the overall impact these regulations will have on the Group at this time but it could result in increased costs to comply, delays in having projects approved and potentially a reduction in demand for oil from these regions, all of which could have a material negative impact on the Group's business.
+Emission and carbon tax regulations in Canada federally and regionally are evolving and as these regulations are established or amended, they may have an impact on companies involved in oil production in Canada.
+The federal Government of Canada has taken steps to address climate change by establishing the Canadian Net-Zero Emissions Accountability Act that brings into law the commitment to achieve net-zero GHG emissions by 2050 and issuing the 2030 Emissions Reduction Plan that describes the measures Canada is undertaking to reduce emissions to 40 to 45 percent below 2005 levels by 2030.
+In November 2024, the Government of Canada commenced a consultation process with respect to draft Oil and Gas Sector Greenhouse Gas Emissions Cap Regulations, under which specific limits on emissions from the oil and gas sector would be imposed with the intention to reduce the carbon intensity of oil and gas production in Canada, with a focus on improving energy efficiency, fostering the adoption of cleaner technologies, and accelerating the transition to more sustainable practices.
+It is difficult to assess the overall impact all of these regulations will have on the Group at this time but it could result in increased costs to comply, delays in having projects approved and potentially a reduction in demand for oil from these regions, all of which could have a material negative impact on the Group's business.
+There remains uncertainty whether the Canadian federal government will in the future amend or replace these regulations.